2025 SAFF Women's Club Championship

-The 2025 SAFF Club Women's Championship is the inaugural edition of the SAFF Club Women's Championship, an international women's club football competition featuring leading clubs from South Asia.
-It is organised by the South Asian Football Federation (SAFF).
-Five teams from the region are scheduled to compete in Kathmandu from 5 to 20 December 2025.
+The 2025 SAFF Women's Club Championship, known as the Vatsalya SAFF Women's Club Championship Nepal 2025 due to sponsorship reasons, was the inaugural edition of the SAFF Women's Club Championship, an international women's club football competition featuring leading clubs from South Asia.
+It was organised by the South Asian Football Federation (SAFF).
+Five teams from the region competed in Kathmandu from 5 to 20 December 2025.

 Association team allocation

 Ranking for AFC Women's Club Competitions are calculated with 70% of AFC club points and 30% of national team points as per FIFA rankings.